 What you may not know is that, on a federal level, there is no maximum interest a credit card company can charge.
-However, cardholders can find a bit of security in the CARD act and usury laws, which set limits on a state by state basis.
+However, cardholders can find a bit of security in the CARD Act and usury laws, which set interest rate limits on a state-by-state basis.

 Is there a maximum interest rate for credit cards?

 The short answer to this question is “no.” However, the longer answer is “it’s complicated.”

 This is because of the Credit Card Accountability, Responsibility, and Disclosure Act, otherwise known as the CARD act.
 The CARD Act was signed into law in 2009.
 The law was put in place to provide card users with protections and greater disclosures relating to billing statements, interest rates, due dates and penalties for credit cards.

 The CARD Act made it so that card issuers have to be more transparent about introductory interest rates, mandating that they be offered to the consumer for at least six months.
 The CARD Act also obliges card issuers to give cardholders at least 21 days’ notice before a bill’s due date and 45 days if their interest rate or fees will increase.
 Another big change the CARD Act made was that card issuers have to get a cardholder’s permission to process a transaction that takes the cardholder over their spending limit in a way that would incur a fee.